 Connect and Understand

-Students will conduct research and use their scientific observation skills to deepen their understanding of the STEM Design challenge whilst at Melbourne Zoo.
-They may also start to brainstorm ideas.
+Students will conduct research and use their scientific observation skills to deepen their understanding of sustainability and electricity at Melbourne Zoo.

-- Students will use Design Thinking to generate, grow and test their ideas and prototypes
+- Students will use Design Thinking to generate, grow and test their ideas for zero emission electricity generation

 Plan your excursion